 How to develop your team’s skills

-A company that is invested in developing their people creates loyal and dedicated employees.
-And a leader who takes time to learn about and teach their team, instead of blaming, builds an inspired team.
-It’s no wonder then, that you need to consistently develop your team’s skills in order to build employee retention.
+A practice that is invested in developing their people creates loyal and dedicated team members.
+And a leader who takes time to learn about and teach their team builds an inspired team.
+It’s no wonder then that you need to consistently develop your team’s skills in order to build team retention.

-If you need some more convincing as to why employee training is so important, here are some statistics from around the world over the last few years:
+If you need some more convincing as to why team training is so important, here are some statistics from around the world over the last few years:

 - 69% of employees under 40 (and 59% of over 40) agree that training plays an important role in decisions to stay with their current company. (westuc.com)